-This article gives an overview of your school's affiliate feature and directions for setting up a program at your school.
+This article gives an overview of your school's affiliate feature and directions for setting up an affiliate program at your school.

-As a school owner on a paid plan, you can allow people to promote your course(s) as an affiliate.
-As an affiliate, the person will receive a percentage of the revenue generated from any sale to which they contribute.
-In the case of subscription courses, affiliates will receive a percentage of each payment, not just the first.
+As a school owner on a paid plan, you can allow users to promote your course(s) as an affiliate.
+An affiliate receives a percentage of the revenue generated from any sale that is a result of their promotion.
+In the case of subscription or payment plan courses, affiliates will receive a percentage of each payment, not just the first.

 Setting Up Affiliates